Sam Spade doesn't mind a reasonable amount of trouble.

 Kiss Kiss Bang Bang has fun with all the Film Noir tropes, this one included: Val Kilmer's character 'Gay' Perry Van Shrike is a hard-bitten, tough-talking, gun-slinging Private Detective who's also, well... gay.
 And considers his job very boring.
 And, at least until Harry and Harmony come into his life, isn't exactly dogged in his pursuit of justice.

-In Lethal Weapon 4, Leo Gets becomes a licensed PI.
+In Lethal Weapon 4, Leo Getz becomes a licensed PI.
 This garners much comedy for Riggs and Murtaugh.

 Shaft: Who's the black private dick, that's a sex machine to all the chicks?